 Top Choices by Sleeping Position

-We all have different sleeping preferences.
-Some of us like to sleep on the stomach while some prefer side or back.
-When it comes to your pillow choice, the position will play a major role.
-For example, loft, density, and type play a significant role in overall comfort and experience.
+We all have a different sleeping style.
+Some of us like to sleep on the stomach while some are side sleepers and back sleepers, or a combination of a few.
+When it comes to your pillow choice, the sleep position will play a major role.
+For example, loft, density, and firmness level play a significant role in overall comfort and experience.

 If you are not familiar what loft is, it’s the height of the pillow when it’s on a flat surface without any additional pressure applied.
 It’s useful to determine which type of sleeper you are and choose according to that.

-If you are sleeping on your side, you will want to have an adjustable loft just because you can set the height to your preference.
+Side sleepers may want to consider a adjustable loft pillow because you can set the height to your preference.
 This will allow perfect neck and spine alignment.
-As far as materials, shredded foam (memory or latex) would be a much better choice because of their pressure point relief properties.
+As far as materials, shredded foam pillows (memory or latex) would be a much better choice because of their pressure point relief properties.
 But, if you want to go natural, you can pick goose down pillow and adjust it to your liking.

 Keeping your neck and spine in healthy alignment is a priority for any back sleeper.
-You don’t want your head raised too much (even though some of us prefer that).
-Low or Medium is better than high loft.
-Heavier sleepers might want to opt for couple degrees higher to compensate for increased head and shoulder weight.
+You don’t want your head raised too much (even though some of us prefer that) or too flat against the mattress.
+However in most cases, low or medium loft is better for your neck than high loft if you sleep on your back.

-If you are sleeping on your stomach, you will require the least amount of loft.
-You can even sleep without a pillow if that’s what you prefer.
+Stomach sleepers will require the least amount of loft.
+You could even sleep without a pillow if that’s what you prefer.
 The key here is that your head remains in alignment and that it’s not raised too high.
 If you combine high loft with a mattress with soft mattress, you will most likely suffer from back or neck pain in the long run.

 In the last few years, quality cooling pillows have become very popular.
-I’m emphasizing “quality” because many companies advertise their products as “cool,” but in reality, they are not.
+We emphasize “quality” because many companies advertise their pillows as “cool,” but in reality, they may lack the qualifications.

-Ok, but how to choose the right product, material, and type?
+Wondering how to choose the right pillow, material, and type?
 Let’s take a look at our graph here and see the cooling properties of different materials.

 Here are three fantastic choices that utilize different technologies to achieve cool feel.

-- Classic Brands – A layer of gel is applied on top, providing better heat distribution.
+- Classic Brands – A layer of gel memory foam is applied on top, providing better heat distribution.

 - Carboncool Pillow – Phase Change Covers help regulate the temperature along with aerated foam.